clearlinux/swupd-client/docs/swupd.1.rst

    doubled for each retry until the download succeeds or the maximum number of retries has been reached.

+- ``-n, --nosigcheck``

+   Do not attempt to enforce certificate or signature checking.

+- ``-I, --ignore-time``

+   Ignore system/certificate time when validating signature.

+- ``-t, --time``

+   Show verbose time output for swupd operations.

+- ``-N, --no-scripts``

+   Do not run the post-update scripts and boot update tool.

+- ``-b, --no-boot-update``

+   Do not update the boot files using clr-boot-manager.

 - ``-j, --json-output``

    Prints the swupd output as a machine readable JSON stream.

+- ``--allow-insecure-http``

+   For security reasons, swupd only allows system updates using secure https connections by default.
+This option forces swupd to allow updates over insecure http connections.

+   Important note: although it is not recommended, if an http server is set up as the upstream server, the `allow_insecure_http=true` option will need to be setup in the swupd configuration file for the autoupdate command to continue to work.

 - ``--quiet``